morphysm/zero-knowledge-forms/README.md

 npm run dev
 ```

+Go to `http://localhost:3000/generateEncyptionKey` and connect your metamask wallet.
+In your metamask wallet, chose the account you want to use to decrypt messages in the backend.
+Click generate on the web page.
+Copy the encyption key.
+Use the encyption key as the value for the `NEXT_PUBLIC_PUBLIC_ENCRYPTION_KEY` frontend env variable.
+And the corresponding private key you can extract from your metamask wallet as the value for the `ETH_PRIVATE_KEY` backend env variable.

+**Note:** eth_getEncryptionPublicKey is [depreacted](https://medium.com/metamask/metamask-api-method-deprecation-2b0564a84686) an will be replaced as described in the [backlog](#Backlog).

 Set up a .local.env variable in `/frontend` containing:

 ```
 NEXT_PUBLIC_PUBLIC_ENCRYPTION_KEY=<Public encryption key for metamask based encryption, derived from ETH_PRIVATE_KEY>
 NEXT_PUBLIC_OWNER=<Ethereum Address of the owner of the submission form>
 ```

-To generate the NEXT_PUBLIC_PUBLIC_ENCRYPTION_KEY please follow the example in https://docs.metamask.io/guide/rpc-api.html#unrestricted-methods -> eth_getEncryptionPublicKey using the same ethereum key pair used in the backend.
-**Note:** eth_getEncryptionPublicKey is [depreacted](https://medium.com/metamask/metamask-api-method-deprecation-2b0564a84686) an will be replaced as described in the [backlog](#Backlog).

 Open a new terminal and navigate to `/backend`: